Banking basics

 Components of an IBAN number

-- Country code: This is a two-letter ISO (International Organization for Standardization) country identification code.
+- Country code: A two-letter country identification code.

 - Check the digits: the digits of the check are assigned by the financial institution that issued the account to check the accuracy of its number.